onsonr/nebula/docs/pages/index.md

 <script type="module" src="https://cdn.jsdelivr.net/npm/@onsonr/nebula@%VERSION%/%CDNDIR%/shoelace-autoloader.js"></script>
 ```

-Now you have access to all of Shoelace's components!
+Now you have access to all of Nebula's components!
 Try adding a button:

 ```html:preview:expanded:no-codepen
 <sl-button>Click me</sl-button>
 ```

 :::tip
-This will activate Shoelace's experimental autoloader, which registers components on the fly as you use them.
-To learn more about it, or for other ways to install Shoelace, refer to the [installation instructions](getting-started/installation).
+This will activate Nebula's experimental autoloader, which registers components on the fly as you use them.
+To learn more about it, or for other ways to install Nebula, refer to the [installation instructions](getting-started/installation).
 :::

 ## New to Web Components?